dabrowski-adam/nt/content/NT—Assignment 1.md

 A routing table is a set of rules, often viewed in table format, that is used to determine where data packets traveling over an Internet Protocol (IP) network will be directed.
 All IP-enabled devices, including routers and switches, use routing tables.

-Routeing consists of searching in the board for appropriate information regarding the destination of the package, i.e. the route a given package is supposed to travel, in order to reach one's destination.
+Routing consists of searching in the board for appropriate information regarding the destination of the package, i.e. the route a given package is supposed to travel, in order to reach one's destination.
 Every entry of the route must contain two pieces of information:

-destination address - it is an address of the network, with which the router is interfacing; sometimes he can happen, that the device knows a few routes of the approach to the given network
+*destination address* — it is an address of the network, with which the router is interfacing; sometimes he can happen, that the device knows a few routes of the approach to the given network

-indicator to the destination - information about whether the router is directly connected to to the destination network, or address of other router which knows, where to send the package (so-called next-hop router).
+*indicator to the destination* — information about whether the router is directly connected to to the destination network, or address of other router which knows, where to send the package (so-called next-hop router).

 ##### Default gateway